SEP 15 2025

 “I'm responsible for holding the other guys accountable.
 I make sure everyone is on time to practice or team meetings, but also to class and sit-down dinners and other things outside of football.
 At the beginning of the year, that's the biggest thing because there's a lot of new guys.
 Whether it's football or school-related, I make sure people are where they need to be.
 I also meet with Coach Wholley multiple times a week to give input on what the keys to success are for each week.”

-• Do you have any goals for the season?
-Team of personal?
+- Do you have any goals for the season?
+Team or personal?

 “Win a New England Championship.
 I think we have enough talent—most years we do.
 If everyone, individually and collectively, does what they need to do, we can make it happen.”